 What do infantile spasms look like?

-It's not uncommon for parents to overlook infantile spasms because these tiny seizures can be subtle or look like a normal startle reflex or colic.
+It's not uncommon for parents to overlook infantile spasms because these tiny seizures can be subtle or look like a normal startle reflex or reflux.
 During an infantile spasm, a baby may stiffen and extend their arms, while scrunching up their knees or bending their neck forward.

 "Typically, with infantile spasms, the baby's arms extend out suddenly, and the body may scrunch forward at the waist with the knees drawn up," explains Dr. Talai.
-"However, infantile spasms can also be mild, and look like just a head bob or the baby's eyes rolling up."
+"However, infantile spasms can also be mild and look like just a head bob or the baby's eyes rolling up."

-- Frequency: Loud noises, bright light or sudden movement can trigger a baby to startle.
-But unlike that single startle reflex, infantile spasms typically happen back-to-back, or in clusters.
-Each spasm may last only a second or two, but a cluster can last several minutes.
+- Frequency: With a startle reflex, babies typically only do a movement once.
+Infantile spasms typically happen back-to-back, or in clusters.
+Each spasm may last only a second or two, or they can have a cluster of spasms lasting several minutes.

 What should I do if I think my baby has infantile spasms?